kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

 Of course, to talk about more general functions $F$, we'll need to allow our measures to assign _negative_ mass to certain sets.
 That's ok, though, and we can even go so far as to allow _complex_ valued measures!
-In fact, from what I can tell, this really is the Raison d'être for signed and complex measures.
+In fact, from what I can tell, this really is the raison d'être for signed and complex measures.
 I was always a bit confused why we might care about these objects, but it's beginning to make more sense.